-Join Brad Batesole for an in-depth discussion in this video Develop new content, part of Up and Running with LinkedIn Sponsored Content.
+Join Brad Batesole for an in-depth discussion in this video Develop new content, part of LinkedIn Sponsored Content (2016).

 - [Voiceover] Full-funnel Marketing is about using content to stay top of mind with prospects throughout the buyers journey.
 Top of the funnel content aims to get in front of your target audience even when they are not in the market for your offerings.
 At bottom of the funnel content nurtures prospects until they're ready to purchase.
 As you build out a complete content strategy, Do so by considering what part of the funnel the content is for.
 You wanna make sure that you have full-funnel content coverage.
 Consider that people on average consume 10 plus pieces of content before making a purchase decision and that means you really need to promote a lot of content to introduce your brand, build trust provide helpful information and ultimately inform a purchase decision.